Lebanon's central bank chief says he will not renew his term | Law-Order

 - Lebanon

-Lebanon's Riad Salameh announced that he has decided to leave his post as chief of the central bank once his term ends in July.
+Lebanon's embattled central bank chief Riad Salameh said on Sunday he would leave his post once his latest term ends in July even if he is asked to stay longer.

 "No one has asked me to continue [as central bank chief] but even if they do, I think this is enough," he said in a televised interview with Egypt's AlQahera News on Sunday.
+Salameh, who became the head of the central bank in 1993, has come under increased scrutiny both at home and abroad since Lebanon's financial system began unraveling in 2019.

+The collapse has locked most savers out of their bank accounts and pushed more than 80% of Lebanon's population below the poverty line.
+Salameh, meanwhile, is being investigated in Lebanon and abroad for alleged embezzlement.
+Lebanon's finance minister has said he would be difficult to replace once his term ends.

-Salameh also said Lebanon's current economic crisis was due to ongoing political instability and that parallel exchange rates in the country were the cause of inadequate foreign currency reserves.
-Salameh added that Lebanon's foreign exchange reserves currently measured at $10 billion while gold reserves were valued at $17 billion.
+On Sunday, Salameh said the economic crisis was due to ongoing political instability and that inadequate foreign currency reserves had prompted parallel exchange rates.
+Earlier this month, Lebanon officially devalued the national currency for the first time in more than two decades to 15,000 pounds to the U.S. dollar, a 90% devaluation from the previous peg of 1,507.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)